-- Bike Lanes: This type of facility provides a dedicated space within the roadway for bicyclists to travel and uses signage and striping to delineate the right-of-way assigned to bicyclists and motorists.
+- space within the roadway for bicyclists to travel and uses signage and striping to delineate the right-of-way assigned to bicyclists and motorists.
 Billings currently has 26 miles of bike lanes in its transportation system. - Shared Roadways: Shared roadways are designated by signage and/or shared lane markings.
 Shared lane markings are pavement markings that indicate the position within a roadway where bicyclists should ride.
 They also provide wayfinding guidance to bicyclists and indicate to motorists to be aware that bicyclists will be travelling in the roadway.
 Streets marked with shared lane markings, or sharrows, are intended to be shared streets, with motorists and bicyclists sharing the travel lane.
 Billings currently has 2.6 miles of shared roadways in its transportation system.